What is Regenerative Medicine?

 Splinting or other assistive devices may be recommended to minimize stresses on the treated body part.
 Lower extremity injuries may require modified weight bearing status with gait aides such as crutches.

 How Does This Differ From a Corticosteroid (Steroid) Injection?

-In contrast to corticosteroid (steroid) injections, the regenerative medicine injections, such as PRP injection pain therapy, induce a healing response which will take weeks-to-months to occur with the intended benefits of decreased pain and increased function.
+In contrast to corticosteroid (steroid) injections, the orthobiologics injections, such as PRP injection pain therapy, induce a healing response which will take weeks-to-months to occur with the intended benefits of decreased pain and increased function.
 With steroid injections, the goal is immediate decrease in inflammation and pain.
 However, despite the short-term benefits of steroids, the negative long-term consequences of steroids can include further cartilage degeneration, tendon damage with possible rupture, and progression of the underlying condition.
-Therefore, there is a philosophical shift with the use of regenerative medicine to minimize or reverse the course of the medical condition as opposed to the immediate reduction in inflammation and pain with its undesired longer term adverse effects.
+Therefore, there is a philosophical shift with the use of orthobiologics to minimize or reverse the course of the medical condition as opposed to the immediate reduction in inflammation and pain with its undesired longer term adverse effects.

 If you live or you are visiting the Lehigh Valley region, including Allentown, Bethlehem, and Easton areas and you are suffering from a painful or disabling neurologic or musculoskeletal condition, the medical providers at NERA Spine, Sports & Pain Medicine may be able to help.
 Please consider making an appointment by calling (610) 954-9400 or schedule a doctor’s visit Online.